quixoticmonk/checkov-awscc-custom-checks/README.md

-# Checkov Custom Checks for AWS Cloud Control API (AWSCC)
+# Checkov Custom Checks for AWS Cloud Control(AWSCC)

-This repository contains custom Checkov checks for AWS Cloud Control API (AWSCC) resources.
+This repository contains custom Checkov checks for AWS Cloud Control(AWSCC) resources.
 These checks help ensure that your infrastructure as code follows security best practices and compliance requirements.

 > [!NOTE]
 > 15-20 of the checks were initially written manually and the rest were auto generated using Q chat on a terminal requiring examples to test agains.
 Do review the GitHub actions summary to view if any of the policy checks have any issues on testing.